Sit-in calling for Sudanese government dissolution grows into thousands | Law-Order

 Sit-in calling for Sudanese government dissolution grows into thousands

-A sit-in calling on the military to dissolve Sudan's government grew into the thousands on Monday, with the country grappling with what its civilian leadership has called the biggest crisis of a two-year-old transition from autocracy.
+A sit-in calling on the military to dissolve Sudan's government grew into the thousands on Monday as the country grappled with what its civilian leadership has called the biggest crisis of a two-year-old transition from autocracy.
 Protesters, including many who arrived by bus from outside Khartoum, were assembled by a coalition of rebel groups and political parties that have aligned themselves with Sudan's military, which has accused the civilian political parties of mismanagement and monopolising power.

+A sit-in calling on the military to dissolve Sudan's government grew into the thousands on Monday as the country grappled with what its civilian leadership has called the biggest crisis of a two-year-old transition from autocracy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)